 Women’s Sub Commission

-The Women’s Sub commission focuses its efforts on issues affecting constituencies of underrepresented and underserved Women by improving and promoting the economic development, education, health and political well-being of women in the community.
-Through best practices models and partnerships with local, state and national organizations, using a cross-cultural lens to inform public policy and involve traditionally underserved women in the legislative process to unite women in the policy arena.
-The sub commission must advise on policies affecting the constituencies.
+The Women’s Sub Commission focuses its efforts on issues affecting constituencies of underrepresented and underserved Women by improving and promoting the economic development, education, health and political well-being of women in the community.
+The Sub Commission partners with local, state and national organizations, to inform public policy and involve underserved women in the legislative process.
+Priority Areas:

 - Enhance women’s economic security through leadership development and such family-friendly workplace policies as paid family leave and pay equity;